 The CSTSWG is in the process of assigning an FR Type OID to the Offline Frame Buffer FR Type.

-The Offline Frame Buffer is a repository of return transfer frames that are subsequently retrieved by offline (SLE) transfer service instances that carry transfer frames or space link data units that have been transferred across the space link within those transfer frames.
+The Offline Frame Buffer is a repository of return transfer frames that are subsequently retrieved by offline SLE transfer service instances that carry transfer frames or space link data units that have been transferred across the space link within those transfer frames.

-The Offline Frame Buffer FR Type corresponds to the Offline Frame Buffer production entities defined in the SLE RAF and RCF Service Specification Recommended Standard.
+The Offline Frame Buffer FR Type corresponds to the Offline Frame Buffer production entity defined in the SLE RAF and RCF Service Specification Recommended Standard.

-With respect to the Cross Support Reference Model, the functions corresponding to the Offline Frame Buffer FR Type are performed by the Return Space Link Processing Functional Group.

-NOTE - The Offline Frame Buffer for a given symbol stream may be shared by multiple offline RAF TS and/or Return Channel Frame TS service instances.
+NOTE - The Offline Frame Buffer for a given physical channel symbol stream may be shared by multiple offline RAF TS and/or Return Channel Frame TS service instances.

-UnframeD Telemetry Specialization of the Offline Data Delivery Production FG
+Telemetry Segment Recording Buffer SC Specialization of the Offline Data Storage ASC

-The Telemetry Segment Recording Buffer specialization of the Offline Data Delivery Production FG consists of the Telemetry Segment Recording Buffer FR Type.
+The Telemetry Segment Recording Buffer SC specialization of the Offline Storage Production ASC consists of the Telemetry Segment Recording Buffer FR Type.

-NOTE - The Telemetry Segment Offline Data Delivery Production FG is implemented in conjunctions with the Return Unframed Telemetry CSTS.
+NOTE - The Telemetry Segment Recording Buffer SC is implemented in conjunctions with the Return Unframed Telemetry CSTS.

 Telemetry Segment Recording Buffer